Skin Tag Symptoms and Diagnosis

 Skin Tags Symptom & Diagnosis

-Skin tags are small pieces of hanging skin that usually occur on the neck or armpits.
-While the neck and armpits are the most common locations for skin tags, they can really appear anywhere there is skin.
-They typically develop where there is a lot of rubbing, so women with larger breasts tend to get them underneath their breasts where the bra wire sits and obese people commonly develop them where there are folds in their skin.
+Skin tags are small pieces of hanging skin, usually on the neck or armpits.
+While the neck and armpits are the most common locations for skin tags, they can appear anywhere there is skin.
+They typically develop where there is much rubbing.
+Hence, women with larger breasts tend to get them underneath their breasts where the bra wire sits, and obese people commonly develop them where there are folds in their skin.

 While they are not dangerous, they can be very annoying and sometimes painful.
-Skin tags are quite small, sometimes as small as the head of a pin.
+Skin tags are pretty small, sometimes as small as the head of a pin.
 However, they can grow to be up to 5 cm in diameter.
-Since they typically grow where there is a lot of rubbing, it is easy to get them snagged on jewelry, clothing, or things like seatbelts.
-When they get snagged on things, it may give you the feeling of being pinched until you unsnag the skin tag.
+Since they typically grow where there is much rubbing, it is easy to get them snagged on jewelry, clothing, or seatbelts.
+When they get caught on things, it may give you the feeling of being pinched until you unsnag the skin tag.

-Other than being annoying when caught on things or perhaps embarrassing, skin tags are not associated with any sort of dangerous skin condition.
-They are easy to recognize and just as easy to treat, especially with all natural products like those offered by Naturasil.
+Besides being annoying when caught on things or perhaps embarrassing, skin tags are not associated with dangerous skin conditions.
+They are easy to recognize and just as easy to treat, especially with all-natural products like those offered by Naturasil.